 How to apply:

-- The priority application deadline for SIS Summer Abroad 2014 Programs is February 24, unless otherwise noted on the specific program website.
+The priority application deadline for SIS Summer Abroad 2015 Programs is February 15, unless otherwise noted on the specific program website.
+Rolling admission will continue for programs until filled.
 All application materials are received and processed by SIS.

 ** The time it takes to receive an admissions decision varies greatly by program; it can take as little as two weeks or as long as several months.
 Contact AU Abroad for further details on your program's admissions timeline.